bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-  "name": "Buy two of X and Buy two of Y get free shipping to all zones", "redemption_type": "AUTOMATIC",
+  "name": "Buy two of X and buy two of Y get free shipping to all zones", "redemption_type": "AUTOMATIC",
   "rules": [
     {